REGISTER HERE FOR BOTH MONDAY AND TUESDAY

 The retreat will be held in the context of silence, with periods of sitting meditation alternating with periods of walking meditation.
 Core instructions in the different practices will be offered, along with dharma talks, question and answer periods, and several short optional sessions of guided movement.
 Participants are asked to bring their lunches each day so that there can be two uninterrupted days of practice that include instructions in mindful eating.

-Teachings are appropriate for both health care professionals and the lay community.
+Teachings are appropriate for both individuals and health care professionals.
 Continuing Education (CE) credit available.
 See below for more information.

 The workshop on Monday is designed to help health care professionals:

--Learn about the potential effectiveness of lovingkindness as an antidote to distress and will practice lovingkindness when distress arises.
+-Learn about the potential effectiveness of loving-kindness as an antidote to distress and how to practice loving-kindness when distress arises.

 -Utilize related techniques to develop compassion.